 - Degree requirements: Find out what classes and credits are required for graduation.

 - Academic advising services: Your student has a faculty advisor, a college advisor and peer advisors who will help them develop their academic plan and maximize their Cornell experience.
 The Office of Academic Advising is an excellent resource for answering questions and guiding students to appropriate campus resources.
-Parents are welcome to call the advising office at any time with questions, 607-255-5004.

 - Student timeline: A guide to planning your student’s four years here and beyond.